klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Self-Transcendence

-Climbers can discover new movements which will shared with the whole climbing community.
+Climbers can discover new movements which will shared with the whole Climbing community.

 <!-- ---------------------------------------------------------------------------- -->
 ## Sensory Appeal

-"That move **looked** really cool"
+"That Move **looked** really cool"

 <!-- ---------------------------------------------------------------------------- -->
 ## Simplifies

-BetaComp simplifies climbing by breaking a climber's experience into their most simple elements.
+BetaComp simplifies Climbing by breaking a Climber's experience into their most simple elements.